 Soil and plant scientists primarily study ways to improve crop growth.
 Soil scientists focus on the composition and quality of the soil and how it affects growth, while plant scientists look at new ways to control pests, disease, weeds and other factors that could negatively affect plant growth.
 Soil scientists also develop ways to conserve soil for future use and monitor the overall environmental health of a particular area for its desired land use.
 According to the BLS, the top 10% of soil and plant scientists made more than $115,400 in 2018.
 They, like animal scientists, need at least a bachelor's degree, but many have more advanced degrees in the field.

 Farmers, ranchers and other agricultural managers are likely to be paid better than most people think, with the top 10% earning more than $136,940 in 2018, per the BLS.
 These workers are responsible for overseeing and coordinating most of the activities on their farm or ranch.
 This requires them to maintain financial records, oversee the selling of their products, make decisions concerning the raising of crops and/or livestock, repair or purchase farming equipment and more.
 Most of these managers learn how to run a farm through work experience, but they typically have a high school diploma.

 Market Research Analysts and Marketing Specialists

 Like market research analysts and marketing specialists, purchasing managers may or may not work in the field of agriculture.
 Those who do oversee the buying of agricultural products or related services for their organization.
 They usually evaluate and choose suppliers and products, supervise staff and negotiate contracts.
 They also attend conferences to stay updated on developments in the industry and work to resolve any issue that may arise with a particular vendor.
-Purchasing managers' salaries vary by the industry that they work in, but the top 10% took home salaries just below $180,000 in 2016.
+Purchasing managers' salaries vary by the industry that they work in, but the top 10% took home salaries just $187,060 or more in 2018.
 They must hold a bachelor's degree and have some work experience.